pityka/lamp/README.md

 On top of that it provides a small set of components to build neural networks:

-- fully connected, 1D and 2D convolutional, RNN and GRU layers
+- fully connected, 1D and 2D convolutional, embedding, RNN, GRU, LSTM layers
 - various nonlinearities
 - batch normalization and weight normalization
 - dropout